 Below are some passages from previous students who have commented on their time at the International Study Centre.

-Carolina – Oxford Gap Year (Medicine)
+Carolina – Gap Year Programme (Medicine Course)

 My experience with Oxford Royale Academy went far beyond what I expected when I applied: I had finished the IB and had received 4 rejections from my first application to medical school.
 My plan was to study Medical Science and reapply as a graduate, but I was not very happy about this because I was sure that medicine was something I wanted to do.
 I found the ORA gap year course online, saved the link as ‘life saving course’, and after speaking with ORA staff through skype, I had the confidence to follow my wishes and took a gap year instead.